jasonsalem2002/Attack-Defense-Project/README.md

     ```
 5. Follow the prompts to input the target server IP, port, and attack type.

+#### Logging Implementation:

+- **Logging Attack Details:**
+  - The attack tool is equipped with a logging feature that captures essential attack details, including the target IP, attack type, and timestamp.
+  - Attack results and progress are logged in real-time, providing valuable insights into the attack process.

 ### Running the Detection Tool:

 1. Clone the detection tool repository from GitHub.